xe1gyq/EekMex/documentation/p0x02/GroundStation.md

 - __Panes__ initialized by clicking on "__ADD PANE__".
 They hold Widgets
 - __Widgets__ display data in some textual or graphical form

-The followin Components will be created:
+The following Components will be created:

 1. Mission Information
    - City